laravel/forge-sdk/README.md

 This method will ping Forge servers every 5 seconds and see if the newly created Site's status is `installed` and only return when it's so, in case the waiting exceeded 30 seconds a `Laravel\Forge\Exceptions\TimeoutException` will be thrown.

-You can easily stop this behaviour be setting the `$wait` argument to false:
+You can easily stop this behaviour by setting the `$wait` argument to false:

 ```php
 $forge->createSite(SERVER_ID, [SITE_PARAMETERS], false);